leaderlessness-research-club/leaderlessness.club/blog/books/starting-off-lilys-booklist/_post.md

 ## Hellenistic History and Culture

-_Hellenistic History and Culture_ by Peter Green begins by stating the new lense from which this book extrapolates new information: feminism, Marxism, more modern views, multiculturalism unveils a deemphasis of Western, Greco-Roman tradition and Nubians, Bactrians and other subject peoples of the time receive analysis of their own right, not just as reciepients of Greco-Roman culture.
+_Hellenistic History and Culture_ by Peter Green begins with a forward on the lense from which the book extrapolates new information: Marxism and multiculturalism enveils a deemphasis of Nubians, Bactrians and other subject peoples of the time as simply reciepients of Greco-Roman culture.

+> A distrust of all ideologies has altered old views of ancient political
+> structures, and feminism has also changed earlier assessments.
+The current
+> emphasis on multiculturalism has consciously deemphasized the Western,
+> Greco-Roman tradition, and Nubians, Bactrians, and other subject peoples of the
+> time are receiving attention in their own right, not just as recipients of
+> Greco-Roman culture.

-History, like Herakleitos' river, never stands still.
-These essays share a collective sense of discovery and a sparking of new ideas—they are a welcome beginning to the reexploration of a fascinatingly complex age.
+> History, like Herakleitos' river, never stands still.
+These essays share a
+> collective sense of discovery and a sparking of new ideas—they are a welcome
+> beginning to the reexploration of a fascinatingly complex age.

-Peter Green's introduction ... reflects how misrepresentation happens through representation, the postcolonial theory thing which weaves into Writing Culture, ...
+This introduction reflects on how misrepresentation occurs through representation, a postcolonial theory thing which weaves into Writing Culture, ...

 https://smile.amazon.com/gp/product/0520075641/